 Written by: Dr. Jacquie Jacob, University of Kentucky

 Outbreaks in humans of Salmonella infection, or salmonellosis, linked to live poultry in backyard flocks continue to occur.
 In an outbreak occurring during 2014, the two types of Salmonella involved are Salmonella Infantis and Salmonella Newport.
 As of May 27, 2014, the Centers for Disease Control and Prevention (CDC) reported that 126 people from 26 states had been infected.
 In 2015 there were four outbreaks of Salmonella related to backyard flocks.
 The affected Salmonella species were Salmonella Enteritidis, Salmonella Hadar, Salmonella Indiana, Salmonella Muenchen, and Salmonella Muenster.
 A total of 252 people were affected in 43 states with 63 hospitalizations.
 In 2016 there were seven outbreaks of Salmonella, also related to backyard flocks.
 There were 895 people affected in 48 states with 209 hospitalizations and 3 deaths.
-Again, in 2017 there were 1120 cases in 48 states with 249 hospitalizations and one death, As of July 23, 2018, there have been 212 cases in 44 states with 34 hospitalizations.
+Again, in 2017 there were 1120 cases in 48 states with 249 hospitalizations and one death, In 2018, there have been 212 cases in 44 states with 34 hospitalizations.
+In 2019, CDC and public health officials in 49 states investigated 13 multistate outbreaks of Salmonella infections linked to contact with backyard poultry.
+There were 1134 people who got sick, with 219 hospitalizations, and two deaths.
+In 2020, CDC and public health officials in all 50 states investigated 17 multistate outbreaks of Salmonella illnesses linked to contact with poultry in backyard flocks.
+The number of illnesses reported this year was higher than the number reported during any of the past years’ outbreaks linked to backyard flocks.
+There were 1722 people sick, with 333 hospitalizations, and one death.

 How do people get salmonellosis from chicks?